VirtusLab/graphbuddy/README.md

 ### Indexing the graph

-In Intellij and VSCode the graph will be reindexed automatically during the project startup, if only `.semanticgraphs` folder is present.
+In Intellij and VSCode the graph will be reindexed automatically during the project startup if there are any graph files in the `.semanticgraphs` folder.

 To reindex graph manually: